 How to Submit

 The Schuylkill Valley Journal (SVJ) is both an online and print journal.
-The online journal is published twice monthly.
-The print journal is published in the spring and winter.
-The SVJ publishes poetry, short stories, flash fiction, essays and personal reflections.
-We prefer previously unpublished work though published work is acceptable (indicate where previously published).
-Simultaneous submissions are OK (please notify us if your work is published elsewhere).
+The online journal is posted every two months.
+The print journal is published in late spring and late fall.
+The SVJ publishes poetry, short stories, flash fiction, essays, and personal reflections.
+We prefer previously unpublished work though published work is acceptable in some circumstances (indicate where previously published).
+Simultaneous submissions are accepted but please notify us immediately if your work is accepted elsewhere.
 All submissions will be considered for both our print and online journals.

-All submissions should be sent in .doc or .rtf file format only in Times New Roman 12 point font and single-spaced.
-For all genres include title (author’s last name and first three words of the prose title (for poetry, the first three words of the first poem among others being submitted), a brief bio (50 words max) and complete text, including any notes regarding previous publication.
-Files should be titled with the author’s last name and the first 3 words of the title.
+All submissions should be sent in .doc or .rtf file format only, in Times New Roman 12-point font and single-spaced.
+For all genres include title (author’s last name and first three words of the prose title (for poetry, the first three words of the first poem among others being submitted), a brief bio (50 words max), andthe complete text, including any notes regarding previous publication.
 Files should meet these guidelines or they may go unread.